cdl-geneseo/geneseo-dictionary/V/Vaxxed.md

 # Vaxxed

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-U-Z

-Bibliographies and Study Guides : Vaxxed

 Created by  Emily Ecija on May 05, 2022

 (adjective) describing someone who is vaccinated against a specific disease, typically used in regard to the COVID-19 vaccine.&quot;Did you get the vaccine?&quot; &quot;Yeah, I'm vaxxed.&quot;(Ecija, S-Z, 2022)